daniyal9538/evoman_framework/README.md

 					and to visually verify the found solutions).
 * specialist_neat_training.py		Runs one of the evolutionary algorithm (NEAT or Fixed NEAT) for x amount of runs and y generations with user specified enemies and algorithm.
+* specialist_neat_tune.py		Runs NEAT with different types of configuration files (different parameters) to find appropriate hyperparameters that work for the chosen enemies.

 # Usage